-- Some labs make exceptions for Permanent Residents and Dual Citizens.
-Students should check individual lab pages for eligibility
+- Students should check individual lab pages for eligibility as some labs make exceptions for the following:

 The internship has a duration of eight weeks (with the possibility of extending up to two additional weeks).
 Stipend levels will be determined by the student's years of participation in SEAP and will be paid bi-weekly via direct deposit.
 Stipends are as follows:

 - Encourage students to pursue DON science and engineering careers

 - Enhance education with mentoring by laboratory scientists and engineers

 - Enable students to participate in meaningful STEM research